E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 # MiningCrystallographicModelBuildingPipelines
-A tool to mining in research papers that used crystallographic model building pipelines.
+A tool for mining in research papers that used crystallographic model-building pipelines.

 <a href="https://github.com/E-Alharbi/MiningCrystallographicModelBuildingPipelines/releases/latest/download/Mining.jar"> Download latest release    </a>
 ## Mining authors information

-You can get a research paper first author's country as well as the co-authors countries.
+For mining in the first author's country as well as the co-authors' countries.
 ```
 java -jar Mining.jar  MiningAuthors Pipeline="arp/warp:ARP/wARP,buccaneer:Buccaneer,shelxe:Shelxe,phenix.autobuild:Phenix Autobuild,phenix autobuild:Phenix Autobuild"
 ```
-- The above command will fetch all PDB ids as well as Pubmed ID from the PDB bank and then obtains the research paper from https://europepmc.org/ by using the research paper PUB MED ID.
+- The above command will fetch all PDB ids as well as Pubmed ID from the PDB bank and then obtains the research paper from https://europepmc.org/ by using the research paper's PubMedID.
-- The papers which do not have PUB MED ID or not found in https://europepmc.org/ will be ignored.
+- The papers which do not have PubMedID or are not found in https://europepmc.org/ will be ignored.
-- Pipeline: The name before the colon (:) is the pipeline official name that usually uses in the research paper when they refer to the pipeline and the name after the colon (:) is to use in the CSV file.
-This help when the pipeline mentions in different names in different research papers.
+- Pipeline: The name before the colon (:) is the pipeline official name that is usually used in the research paper when they refer to the pipeline and the name after the colon (:) is to use in the CSV file.
+This helps when the pipeline names are mentioned in different forms in different research papers.
 ### The output of the above command is three CSV files that contain the following